Starting a Family

 I've found so much happiness in my partnership and marriage with my husband.
 But as I quickly learned, it's not always full of joy.
 Sometimes we argue and get frustrated with one another.
 Sometimes I am not as kind with my words as I would like to be.
 Sometimes things don't go as planned.
 With our one year anniversary a few weeks away our world, temporarily but completely, fell apart.

 The days following that, I started to feel better.
 It felt like relief.
 The hearts were beating!
-The chance of miscarriage had just reduced even further.
+The chance of miscarriage was less now that we’d heard the heartbeats, right?
+Right.
+All the blogs and comments I read on blogs I read reaffirmed this belief, to hell with all the ones I ignored.
 I could finally sleep better at night, and I did, holding on to my belly as I drifted off every night.
 During the day, I often found my hand grazing my stomach.
 I began to love the two tiny heartbeats inside of me.
 I was in awe of them and terrified of them.
 I secretly named them.
 They were boys, I could feel it.

 Over the next few weeks, I no longer felt nauseous, and assumed that this was the ups and downs of pregnancy.
 I stepped on the scale almost daily, relieved when I'd finally gained two pounds.
 I felt great.
 The fear was being overtaken with excitement.
 I was nearing the end of the first trimester.
 I started planning on how we would announce to the rest of our friends and family.
 Bennett and I always vowed not to do any cheesy birth announcements, but I began thinking of them anyway.
 I told a few friends and coworkers because I just couldn't contain my excitement.